Memories and a BIG Photo Collection

 - Ransford Crane and Thomas Cross umpired the baseball game

-- Gus Day served as auctioneer
+- Gus Day served as the auctioneer

 - Clyde Swendsen, manager at New Haven Farm, ran the greased pig chase